sharkmu/sharkmu.github.io/v2/README.md

 # readme soon

 ## notes
+python server: `python3 -m http.server 8000`
-auto wasm rebuild everyone a change is made to a Rust file: `cargo watch -s "wasm-pack build --target web"`
+auto wasm rebuild when a change is made to a Rust file and saved: `cargo watch -s "wasm-pack build --target web"`